menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chelan Falls is worth considering.

-Being a small town, Chelan Falls does not have a public transit system used by locals to get to and from work.
+Chelan Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Chelan Falls with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.35% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Chelan Falls is quite a bit lower than the national average among all cities of 21.84%: just 12.35% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Chelan Falls in 2022 was $23,640, which is low income relative to Washington and the nation.
 This equates to an annual income of $94,560 for a family of four.